 Just like other modern phones that are running on Sprint proper, there's no simultaneous voice and data support when your Project Fi phone uses the Sprint network.
 So if your phone is connected to the Sprint network (which by design isn't made clear to you) and you connect a phone call, your data connection will cut out — so you can't search for that restaurant you're trying to book, grab tickets to the show you're discussing, or perhaps more importantly use your laptop that is tethered to the phone at the time.

-While this isn't any big revelation to those who have used Sprint in the past couple of years, it can catch Project Fi users off guard.
-Without the assistance of an app you don't know whether you're on T-Mobile or Sprint at any given time, and you'll only find out that you're about to drop your data connection for a call right when you make or receive it.
-If you're on T-Mobile, the phone will keep a data connection, if you're on Sprint it'll drop out completely.
+While this isn't any big revelation to those who have used Sprint for any length of time, it can catch Project Fi users off guard.
+Without the assistance of a third-party app, you don't know whether you're on T-Mobile, Sprint or US Cellular at any given time — and you'll only find out that you're about to drop your data connection for a call right when you make or receive it.
+That can be frustrating and confusing if you're not aware of this limitation.

 If you're connected to the T-Mobile network the phone will keep a data connection (using VoLTE or dropping to HSPA+) during a call, but if you're on Sprint it'll drop out immediately.
 US Cellular is actually more proactive about rolling out its simultaneous voice and data, so if you happen to be connected to its network you have a good chance of not losing your data connection — but the US cellular network is dramatically smaller than Sprint's, making it a much smaller issue to begin with.